azjezz/psl/CONTRIBUTING.md

 ## Submitting Pull Requests

-Before we can merge your Pull-Request here are some guidelines that you need to follow.
+Before we can merge your Pull-Request, here are some guidelines that you need to follow.

 These guidelines exist not to annoy you, but to keep the code base clean, unified and future proof.